egraphs-community/egraphs-community.github.io/meeting/index.md

 We have a monthly community meeting on the third Thursday of each month at 9:00am Pacific time.

+The Zoom link will be distributed on the [EGRAPHS Zulip](/zulip) just in time for each session.

 {% assign calendar = "http://egraphs.org/meeting/calendar.ics" %}

 A calendar for these meetings can be found [here]({{calendar}}) in `.ics` format.